Skip to main content

 Select specific modules or tags:

-vigolium run audit -t https://example.com --module-tag injection
+vigolium run dynamic-assessment -t https://example.com --module-tag injection

 Extension